Morning Runner: Beginnings of a second album and the end of Morning Runner (2006–2007)

 The band began working on their second album in September 2006.
 At the beginning of 2007 they played two intimate shows to showcase their new material, one on 26 January at the South Street Arts Centre in Reading, and the other on 26 February at The Zodiac in Oxford.
 Following more gigs in June and July, the songwriting stage of the next album was said to be nearing completion, and by August the band were seeking a record producer to work with.

 However, on 10 October the band posted a message on their official forum announcing their split.
 They blamed the split on pressures from their record label, saying that Parlophone had "heaped pressure on us to have a follow up hit record", partly due to the "relative commercial failure" of their first album.
 Parlophone had said that their music "wasn't commercially viable", and, after two days of contemplation, the band decided to go their separate ways.
 Their statement added that Matthew Greener and Ali Clewer would "probably go on to perform together in the future", and thanked fans for their support.
 Greener later commented on the end of the band, that "the year we had to write the second album was pretty bad.
 There was so much pressure and I don’t think we coped with that especially well".

 Since their split, Morning Runner's music has continued to be used in other media, notably "Gone Up in Flames" as the theme tune for the E4 sitcom The Inbetweeners, used on Setanta Sports coverage of the IPL and on the FIFA 07 game soundtrack, and "Burning Benches" as part of the Adidas 'Impossible is Nothing' advertising campaign.

 Post split

 Shortly after the split, Greener stated that he was in discussions with the other members of the band about releasing some of the demo tracks for the unfinished second album.
-He performed a handful of solo acoustic sets, including a support slot with SixNationState in Winchester two months after the band's split, before forming the more electronic sounding Glass in 2011 with former bandmade Ali Clewer.
+He performed a handful of solo acoustic sets, including a support slot with SixNationState in Winchester two months after the band's split, before forming the more electronic sounding Glass in 2011 with former band mate Ali Clewer.
 The band supported Pete & The Pirates on tour before changing their name in September 2012 to Perfect Life.
 The band split in early 2014 prior to releasing anything commercially, with Clewer moving to Berlin.
 Greener has gone on to perform sporadic solo gigs in Reading whilst working as a heating engineer running his own business, Greener Heating & Plumbing.

 Morning Runner reunited in February 2014 for a low key one-off free entry gig at Oakford Social Club, Reading.